EmanueleUniroma2/ComfyUI-FLAC-to-WAV/README.md

 sh
 pip install -r requirements.txt

-## Ubuntu/Debian:

-sh
-sudo apt-get install ffmpeg
-macOS (using Homebrew):

-sh
-brew install ffmpeg

-## Windows:

-Download the FFmpeg executable and add it to your system's PATH.

 # Contributing
 Contributions are welcome!
 Please fork this repository and submit a pull request to add features, fix bugs, or improve documentation.
 For major changes, please open an issue first to discuss what you would like to change.